Join JPI UE

 Please click here for the frequently asked questions we collected.

 If you have an additional questions you are welcome to mail us at email@example.com

-Urban Jeriha from Slovenia was so kind as to share his experiences in attending a JPI Urban Europe event for the first time and to give us feedback.
+Urban Jeriha from the Institute of Spatial Policies in Ljubljana, a sub-contractor in the ENSUF project Urban Education Live (UEL), was so kind as to share his experiences in attending a JPI Urban Europe event for the first time and to give us feedback.

 WHAT CAN A NON-RESEARCHER AND FIRST-TIME PARTICIPANT LEARN AT A JPI URBAN EUROPE MEETING?

 As a representative of an NGO and a sub-contractor in an ENSUF project, I attended the event on the invitation of our lead partner, Technical University Tampere, namely Panu Lehtovuori.